Bafana Bafana at World Cup: Every edition South Africa have played at & why 2026 is special

 Mbekezeli Mbokazi celebrates his goal for Bafana against Panama.

-In the tournament, Hugo Broos’ men have been placed in Group A alongside Mexico, with whom they will open the competition on June 11, the Czech Republic, and the Republic of South Korea.
+In the tournament, Hugo Broos’ men were placed in Group A alongside Mexico, with whom they opened the competition on June 11, the Czech Republic, and the Republic of South Korea — a tough draw that the World Cup odds reflect, with Bafana among the outsiders to progress.

 This will be Broo’s final assignment as South Africa coach before retiring from the game.
 But, apart from the 2026 edition, do you know how many times Mzansi has been represented in the tournament?